NuRadioMC: Simulating the radio emission of neutrinos from interaction to detector: Signal propagation

 See \ref{appendix:focusing} for a derivation of this relation.
 Then, the ratio of electric field amplitudes is given by

-in the limit of $\theta \approx \theta'$, which is applied as a correction factor to the calculated electric field amplitude from the signal generation module.
+which is applied as a correction factor to the calculated electric field amplitude from the signal generation module.
 The factor $\frac{\mathrm{d}z}{\mathrm{d}{\theta}}$ is calculated numerically using the ray tracing code by calculating a new ray to the receiver position which is vertically displaced by a small amount $\Delta z \approx \SI{1}{cm}$.

 Emitter positions very close to the shadow zone boundary require special attention as the correction diverges because $\frac{\mathrm{d}z}{\mathrm{d}{\theta}}$ approaches zero.
 This is not physical but an artifact from treating both emitter and receiver as a point.
 However, in reality the emission region is extended over several meters due to the extent of the particle shower (cf. Fig.~\ref{fig:ARZ_EM16}) and also the antenna is an extended object.
 Thus, we studied the stability of the correction factor under small changes of the emitter position by $\pm\SI{5}{m}$ corresponding to typical dimensions of the emission region.
 We find that correction factors below about a factor of 2x in amplitude vary by less than 10\% when the emitter position is varied.
 Larger amplification factors in-turn are not stable.
 Hence, limiting the amplification to a maximum of 2x removes unphysical correction factors.
 Furthermore, we studied the effect of the limit value.
 Limiting the focusing correction to a factor of 1.5x, 2x and 3x results in essentially the same effective volume (i.e. sensitivity of the detector) over a broad range of neutrino energies.
 Thus, the exact choice limit value is not that important as long as very large amplification factors are removed.
 As default we limit the focusing correction to a factor of 2x but allow the user to configure this value via the config file.